-DONOR MEMBER
+JUDGE MEMBER

-8. Any person not being a member who wishes to contribute to the activities of the Society and who donates to the Society an amount not less than that which is from time to time determined by Council can be appointed a Donor Member.
-A Donor Member is entitled to attend meetings without voting rights and is entitled to receive "The Australian Goat World", but is not entitled to any other rights or privileges of a member.
+- 8. Any person not being a member who wishes to contribute to the activities of the Society by being a Judge and who pays the prescribed annual fee to the Society an amount not less than that which is from set from time to time by Federal Council can be appointed a Judge Member by their home Branch per Regulation 90.1.c.
+A Judge Member is entitled to: - a) Receive an annual copy of the Herd Book which provides the most up to date Version of the Breed Standards. - b) Act as an official DGSA Judge;

+But is not entitled to any other rights or privileges of a member, nor are they to be included in the census of members contained in Article 21.